octobercms/docs/2.x/backend/reorder.md

 ## Configuring a Behavior

-The [List Behavior](../backend/lists.md) backend behavior currently support the option to reorder records using the **structure** option in the relevant definition.
+The [List Behavior](../backend/lists.md) and [Relation Behavior](../backend/relations.md) backend behaviors currently support the option to reorder records using the **structure** option in the relevant definition.
 When defined, the page displays a list of records with a drag handle allowing them to be sorted and restructured.

 ```yaml
 # ===================================